TheArisAngelo/TheArisAngelo/README.md

 HI! 🙋‍♂️

 - 👋 Hi, I’m @TheArisAngelo
-- 👀 I’m interested in Web Development, Software Development, IT Works, Network Configurations
+- 👀 I’m interested in Web Development, Software Development, Network Configurations
 - 🌱 I’m currently learning Front-end Web Development, Back-end Development, JS Libraries/Frameworks, Three.js
 - 💞️ I’m looking to collaborate on Anything about my Interests or the things that i do not know about
 - 📫 How to reach me Outlook - aris.angelo.don@outlook.com